EricOuellet2/Permutations/README.md

 Implementation of permutation heap algorithm (fastest way to generate all permutations) in single thread.
 Implementation of an algorithm which index each permutation and reverse of it.
-Implementation of the fastest multithreaded implementation of an algorithm that generate all permutations.
+Implementation of the fastest multithreaded implementation of an algorithm that generate all permutations using a mix of Sani Singh Huttunen algorithm and my algorithm which index each permutation.